riceissa/material-conditional/source.md

 your understanding becomes more durable (this is known as [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition)), this allows you to efficiently retain your understanding of the ideas in this essay.
+I highly recommend signing up with your email---don't let all the hard work you put into understanding this essay go to waste by forgetting what you learned soon after!
-I highly recommend signing up with your email so that you remember these important ideas forever.
-The short review questions appear in boxes like the following:
+The short review questions
+appear in boxes like the following:

 ```{=html}